elisabeth491/Oakley-concept-page/README.md

 ---

 ⚙️ How to Use
-Clone the repository (download zip and extract it) Open Oakley.html in your browser
+Clone the repository (or download zip)
+Open Oakley.html in your browser

 ---